feizc/PNAIC/README.md

-# PNAIC: Partial Non-Autoregressive Image Captioning
+# PNAIC: Partially Non-Autoregressive Image Captioning

 This repository contains the reference code for the paper Partial Non-Autoregressive Image Captioning,